 List of Topics Discussed in the Preliminary Decision Memorandum

-1. See Antidumping Duty Orders: Lightweight Thermal Paper from Germany and the People's Republic of China, 73 FR 70959 (November 24, 2008) (Orders).Back to Citation
+1. For a complete description of the scope, see Antidumping Duty Orders: Lightweight Thermal Paper from Germany and the People's Republic of China, 73 FR 70959 (November 24, 2008) (Order); see also “Decision Memorandum for the Preliminary Results of Antidumping Duty Administrative Review: Lightweight Thermal Paper from Germany,” dated concurrently with this notice (Preliminary Decision Memorandum).Back to Citation

 BILLING CODE 3510-DS-P